RDoll-Repo/To-Do-API/To-Do-Spec.md

 # To-Do API Specifications
 ---
 This is a proposal for a 'To-Do List' API that will allow the user to manage tasks on a to-do list.
-They will have to ability to create new tasks and update or delete existing ones.
-Additionally, they will have access to a variety of views such as "All tasks, tasks arranged or sorted by criteria (IE: Completion Status and Date Added) or a single task given a primary key.
+They will have to ability to create new tasks as well as update or delete existing ones.
 ## Endpoints
 ---
-**Fetch All Tasks EndPoint**
+**Fetch All Tasks Endpoint**
 `GET /tasks`

 Response: